zalyoung/gitlab-handbook/content/handbook/values/_index.md

 <a href="#collaboration"><img style="height: 78px; padding-right: 20px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_collaberation.svg" alt="Collaboration" title="Collaboration" height="78"></a>  <a href="#results"><img style="height: 78px; padding-right: 20px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_results.svg" alt="Results" title="Results" height="78"></a>  <a href="#efficiency"><img style="height: 78px; padding-right: 20px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_efficiency.svg" alt="Efficiency" title="Efficiency" height="78"></a>  <a href="#diversity-inclusion"><img style="height: 78px; padding-right: 20px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_diversity.svg" alt="Diversity, Inclusion &amp; Belonging" title="Diversity, Inclusion &amp; Belonging" height="78"></a>  <a href="#iteration"><img style="height: 78px; padding-right: 20px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_iteration.svg" alt="Iteration" title="Iteration" height="78"></a>  <a href="#transparency"><img style="height: 78px; padding-bottom: 20px" src="/images/all-remote/gitlab-value-tanukis_transparency.svg" alt="Transparency" title="Transparency" height="78"></a>
 </p>

 We take inspiration from other companies, and we always go for the [boring solutions](#boring-solutions).
-Our CEO, Sid Sijbrandij, has [shared the origin](/handbook/company/history/#value-origin-stories) of each of the CREDIT values, but just like the rest of our work, we continually adjust our values and strive to make them better.
+Our co-founder, Sid Sijbrandij, has [shared the origin](/handbook/company/history/#value-origin-stories) of each of the CREDIT values, but just like the rest of our work, we continually adjust our values and strive to make them better.
 GitLab values are a living document.
 In many instances, they have been documented, refined, and revised based on lessons learned (and scars earned) in the course of doing business.

 We used to have more values, but it was difficult to remember them all.
 In response, we condensed them, created an acronym (CREDIT), and listed operating principles to guide behavior.

 Everyone is welcome to suggest improvements.
-Please assign MRs to update these values to our CEO Sid and @mention him in Slack if you work at GitLab Inc. or [on Twitter](https://twitter.com/sytses) if you don't.
+Please assign MRs to update these values to our [Chief People Officer](https://about.gitlab.com/company/team/?department=people-group) and if you work at GitLab, also @mention them in the [`#values` Slack channel](https://gitlab.enterprise.slack.com/archives/C9VJYTVDE).

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/899882089?h=fceb9c5e64" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <p><a href="https://vimeo.com/899882089">Driving Results with CREDIT</a> from <a href="https://vimeo.com/gitlab">GitLab</a> on <a href="https://vimeo.com">Vimeo</a>.</p>